hygieia/hygieia/UI-tests/README.md

 ## Running the UI Tests locally

 On an OSX/Nix system, simply put the image names into the uitests.sh script, and mark if the UI is running on an SSL enabled server or not.
-Run the script with the following command from the UI-Tests folder (Using GIT Bash on a Windows machine).
+Run the script with the following command from the UI-Tests folder (Using GIT Bash if on a Windows machine).
+If choosing to run the tests locally without docker, the user takes the responsibility of ensuring the workstation is equipped with the necessary Selenium drivers, the proper networking configured, all application/database nodes configured correctly, and all system environments set in the script/docker-compose.yml file accordingly.

 `./uitests.sh`

+## A note on test data..

+Since the tests were designed to run on a docker platform, **there is no data cleanup**.
+The original intent was to just remove the database node once the tests were complete.

 ## A note on passwords...